HerzogElias/OwaspJuiceShop/Challenges/Admin_Login/Readme.md

 ## Goal oo this Chalange:
 Goal of this Chalange is to login on the OWASP Juice Shop with the Administrator Account.

+## Type of Cyberattack
+This is a SQL Injectable ecurity Vulnerability

+## Consequents of this Vulnerability
+Exploiting this vulnerability allows an attacker to log in as the administrator and obtain full privileges within the OWASP Juice Shop application.

 ## Descrition of Solution:
 1. Navigate to login: